 Years

 Office equipment 3-7

-Dormitory building and improvement: 40
+Residence hall building and improvement 40

-Dormitory furniture and fixtures 5
+Residence hall furniture and fixtures 5

 Loan Origination Costs

 The Foundation has presented all loan origination costs as a direct deduction from loans payable.
 Amortization of the loan costs in included as a component of interest expense.